sa-fet/sa-fet/README.md

-# Student Affairs Committee - FET, JU
+# Student Affairs - FET, JU

-Student Affairs Committee for the Faculty of Engineering & Technology, Jain University.
+Student Affairs for the Faculty of Engineering & Technology, Jain University.

 ## About